Charaxes epijasius: Related species

 Clade 2: contains the well-populated three additional subgroups (19 species) of the jasius Group, called the brutus, pollux, and eudoxus subgroups.
 Further exploration of the phylogenetic relationships amongst existing Charaxes taxa is required to improve clarity.

 Distribution

-This tropical savannah species occurs in Africa from Senegal (the Type Location) in the west, encompassing all the Sub-Saharan savanna belt countries to Nigeria, Cameroun, Central African Republic, across to South Sudan, north-eastwards to Ethiopa, and southwards to Uganda, SW Kenya, and the non-forested margins of N & NE Democratic Republic of Congo.
+This tropical savannah species occurs in Africa from Senegal (the Type Location) in the west, encompassing all the Sub-Saharan savanna belt countries to Nigeria, Cameroun, Central African Republic, across to South Sudan, north-eastwards to Ethiopia, and southwards to Uganda, SW Kenya, and the non-forested margins of N & NE Democratic Republic of Congo.
 It is not known to occur in Rwanda, Burundi, Tanzania, or any of Southern Africa.

 Habitat

 The cream-bordered charaxes is a savanna butterfly, which can exploit open habitats up to forest margins, and can be abundant in favourable habitats.
 It is not successful in disturbed areas within the forest zone, and is therefore rarely seen in urban garden and park settings.
 It occurs across the ecological environments of the Guinea savannah, the Sudan Savannah, and has some marginal success in the Sahel.